These instructions will help guide you to installing Submitty onto a server (whether on a dedicated machine or a VM).

 - Timezone.
 Pick from the list of PHP timezones.

 - Version Control System (VCS) URL.
 This is used mostly to allow students to submit their homework through private repositories hosted on the submitty server.
 See Facilitating Student Submissions via GIT.

 - Institution Name.

 - Authentication Method (PAM or Database).
 PAM authentication requires the sysadmin to make accounts ahead of time for students and give them a password.
 Database authentication lets students create their own passwords.

 - Database Host / Port.
 If you already have your database server installed and set up, you will most likely just specify

 Edit PHP Settings

 We recommend for security that you modify your PHP installation and disable certain PHP functions.
 To do this, edit

-disable_functionsand prepend the list of disabled functions with:
+disable_functionsand make sure the list of disabled functions contains: